The Jaw Harp - All You Need to Know About This Fascinating Instrument playing the jaw harp

 In all seriousness, however, while there are certainly some challenges involved in playing the jaw harp, it is not an overly difficult instrument to learn.
 The most important thing is to have a good understanding of how the instrument works.

 Even beginners can actually produce a pleasing sound.
-If you’re interested in learning how to play the jaw harp, there are a number of resources available online and in music stores.
+If you’re interested in learning how to play the jaw harp, there are a number of and in music stores.

 With a little practice, you’ll be able to create a wide range of rhythms and tones.
 Who knows, you might even find yourself playing for an audience one day!